Svendborg/os2web_contact/README.md

 Description
 -----------
-This module provides a contenttype and view to displaycontact info on each department.
+This module provides a contenttype and view to display contact info on each department.
+Enable the submodule os2web_contact_advanced to add more details to your contact nodes.

+Generates a block to put in to your eg. sidebar, the block automatically finds the nearest contact block from the current page's parent nodes or it self.

 Dependencies
 -----------

-- context
 - ctools
 - features
 - field_group